+ Appreciate the goal of retirement within the Life-Cycle model

 The Social Security Administration (SSA) was formed as the Social Security Board by President Franklin Roosevelt in 1935 as part of his New Deal.
 The original intent was to provide social insurance following the Depression.
 (The history of the SSA makes for good reading.)
 Originally intended as a fully funded plan, reserves accumulated quickly which encouraged law-makers to expand coverage and increase benefits.
 It evolved into a pay-as-you-go system and changes over time have created a plan that has at times had large reserves, and at other times smaller reserves.
-Those reserves are expected to disappear around 2040.
+Those reserves are expected to disappear around the middle of the 2030s.

 America was a very different country in the ’30s when the SSA began.
 More people lived outside cities, more people were poor.
 The elderly were more likely to represent the “face of poverty.”
 The Great Depression had robbed many retired people of their savings, and social insurance emerged as a solution to old-age poverty.
 It provided a “safety net” for people in need.
 Over time SS has become an entitlement program–once a person contributes for enough quarters (40 in total) and reaches a certain age (it varies by birth year) benefits are paid regardless of ability to support their retirement from other sources.
 It is no longer a safety net against poverty in retirement as much as a forced retirement savings program with uncertainty regarding the level of benefits in the future.

 One solution to save Social Security is to increase contributions or lower benefits.
 Raising contribution rates would place a severe burden on those currently employed, while lowering benefits would be seen as failing to keep promises.
-An alternative is to privatize social security, an idea proposed by President George W. Bush, but which is highly controversial.
+An alternative is to privatize social security, an idea once proposed by President George W. Bush, but which was, and remains, highly controversial.
 The privatization debate has attracted many famous and influential economists on both sides.